tylermilner/VaporDockerDemo/README.md

 ## Testing Things Out

+## Browser

+A quick test can be performed in your web browser to verify the server app is up-and-running.

 Because of the way the `docker-compose.yml` file is configured, port `8080` inside of the container is mapped to port `8080` on our local machine.
 This means that you should be able to open up your favorite browser and navigate to `http://localhost:8080/hello` to see the default `"Hello, world!"` output of the Vapor app.
 Navigating to `http://0.0.0.0:8080/hello` will also work.

+## Postman

+In order to test the app's connection to the PostgreSQL database, you need to be able to execute `POST` and `DELETE` requests to the server app in additon to standard `GET` requests.
+A [Postman](https://www.getpostman.com/) collection has been provided that contains these requests to create, delete, and return TODO items.
+Import the `VaporDockerDemo.postman_collection.json` Postman collection into your Postman app and execute the provided requests.
+Note that an item identifier must be provided in the path of the "Delete TODO" request.
+By default, it will delete the first item so the request will only work once, as long as an item has been created.